Costs in Employment Tribunal and actions for unfair dismissal and wrongful dismissal

 How long will my matter take?

-The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-If a settlement is reached during pre-claim conciliation, your case is likely to take 2-4 weeks.
-If your claim proceeds to a Final Hearing, your case is likely to take 14-20 weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
-As to when an Employment Tribunal fixes a hearing is of course outside our control and depends on availability of Employment Judges.
+When an Employment Tribunal fixes a hearing is of course outside our control and depends on the availability of Employment Judges.

 Rupert Farr is the head of our Employment department.
-He is a qualified solicitor with over 25 years’ legal experience, including over 10 years specialising in employment law.
+He is a qualified solicitor with over 25 years of legal experience, including over 10 years specialising in employment law.

-He is assisted by Hannah Starling, who qualified as a solicitor in January 2018, and Olivia Maurier who is a paralegal.
+He is assisted by Hannah Starling, who qualified as a solicitor in January 2018,and Glayson Tavares-Costa who is a trainee solicitor.